Ross65536/adc-middleware/README.md

 {
   "Rearrangement": { // can put any extra fields in here
-    "repertoire_id": "123adc", // string type, must be the id of the repertoire to which this rearrangement belongs to "rearrangement_id": "234" // string type, must be the id in endpoint 2.
+    "repertoire_id": "123adc", // string type, must be the id of the repertoire to which this rearrangement belongs to "sequence_id": "234" // string type, must be the id in endpoint 2.
   }
 }
 ```